Brent-Morrison/MC_test/README.md

     else:
       c = hold_position_idx
     ```
     ... is not going to work.
 This is because there are *"code-paths that try to assign different types of arrays to the same variable"*, the ```None``` type is not compatible with an array.
 Further explanation [here](https://stackoverflow.com/questions/51754268/using-numpy-vstack-in-numba).
+The ```union``` function in utils.py is the jit friendly stand in.

 - Accumulate operations on NumPy ufuncs is not supported.
 Therefore maximum drawdown, which was calculated with code as so...
     ```python